S3OPS/BloodCraft/canonical-version/Blood-Craft-Canonical.md

 I walked him through his awakening as clinically as I could manage, explaining just enough to keep him from doing something dangerous with the wild magic coursing through him.
 When he drank from the vial—the transformation accelerant Elara had prepared—I watched the change take him on a cellular level.
 Watched his body strengthen and shift, watched the power settle into his bones and blood.

 He looked so much like Marcus.
 The same strong jaw, the same dark hair.
-But his scent... oh, his scent was pure Elara.
+But his scent... oh, his scent was pure… it was fucking dangerous is what it fucking was.
 Blood magic running hot and wild beneath his skin, calling to the familiar bond like a siren song.
-Add to that the sharp, intoxicating musk of his awakening—the scent of power first blooming—and I found myself struggling to maintain my composure.
+Add to that the sharp, intoxicating musk of his awakening—every Blood Archon smelled like sin and promise when their power first bloomed so I have been told—but this made me want to pounce and I found myself struggling to maintain my composure.

 When I finally let my hood fall back, when I let him see my face for the first time, the look in his eyes nearly undid me.
 Recognition without knowing why.
 Attraction mixed with grief.
 The beginnings of the bond pulling him toward me even as his rational mind struggled to process everything happening.